asenetcky/quick-geocode/README.md

     - and if none of the above it's going to take it's best guess and scan for a delimeter

-2. Users will then head to `R/read-geo.R` and run the section 1 to have all files read into memory.
+2. Users will then source `R/main.R`.

-3. Users can then go into section 2 and wrangle their code - see the commented out code for an example.

-4. Users can place outputs in `outputs/`
+3. Geocoded results will appear in `output/`.